-The Chihuahua is known worldwide for being a “yappy dog.”
+It is known worldwide that Chihuahuas are yappy.
 Though this small breed can be very vocal, with the proper training and socialization, this dog does not have to be a problem barker.

-Yapping is a problem behavior for any dog and knowing how to identify triggers of yapping is the key to avoiding it altogether.
+Yapping is a problem behavior for any dog; knowing how to identify triggers of yapping is the key to avoiding it altogether.
 Such common triggers include:

 - Small dog syndrome

 Every dog barks, but as the Chihuahua is so petite when it does bark, the Chihuahua has a shorter vocal tract, making the bark sound more like a “yap.”

 While the Chihuahua’s natural bark does sound like a “yap,” it does not mean that yapping is acceptable behavior.

 Incessant yapping is something that owners should nip in the bud as soon as it begins to prevent it from becoming a chronic problem.

 Causes of Yappy Behavior in Chihuahuas

 Bothersome yapping in Chihuahuas is almost always a result of boredom, frustration, small dog syndrome, and lack of socialization.